sibytes/yetl.io/docs/tutorial/index.md

 Yetl is a python Data Engineering framework for Spark and DeltaLake; it therefore assumes some basic knowledge of Data Engineering, Python, PySpark, Spark and DeltaLake and recognise the need and benefits of using a data engineering framework.

-The content can obtained by cloning the [yetl.tutorial](https://github.com/sibytes/yetl.tutorial) repo:
+The content can be obtained by cloning the [yetl.tutorial](https://github.com/sibytes/yetl.tutorial) repo:

 ```sh
 git clone https://github.com/sibytes/yetl.tutorial.git